A ruined holiday can be a huge disappointment having saved all year for a relaxing break from work or some quality time with the family.

 The Regulations define a “package” holiday as the pre-arranged combination of at least two of the following components when sold or offered for sale at an inclusive price and when the service covers a period of more than twenty-four hours or includes overnight.

-The Package Travel Regulation can cover a multitude of circumstances from accidents, sickness to bed bugs.
+The Package Travel Regulation can cover a multitude of circumstances from accidents to bed bugs.

-The Athens Convention 1974 is there to help if you may have suffered illness or injury on a cruise.
+The Athens Convention 1974 is there to help if you may have injury on a cruise.

 These laws don’t provide protection in cases where you simply didn’t enjoy your holiday, or the problem was out of the tour operators control such as if the weather was bad.

-If you find yourself in a situation where you’ve become ill, or have suffered an accident, we recommend you take the following steps.
+If you find yourself in a situation where you’ve suffered an accident, we recommend you take the following steps.

 Contact your tour operator representative, and or hotel reception and explain the situation.
 You can either report directly to your holiday rep or contact your tour operator’s head office via phone or email.
 This will give them the opportunity to provide you with support, resources and advice as quickly as possible.
 Don’t forget, if they are unaware of your complaint, they may be unable to help.